dannynielsen0/neotoma_lab_diet_experiment/README.md

-# Woodrat eperimental diet
+# Woodrat experimental diet analysis

-## This includes example code used for processing 16S rRNA sequences using qiime and a preview of statistical analyses using R.
+## This includes example code used for processing 16S rRNA sequences derived from woodrat foregut and caecum contents

-## R analysis introduces data import, some cleanup, followed by ordination methods, permanova and differential abundance analysis using DESeq2
+### The QIIME2 portion of the workflow includes commands used in shell environment

+### QIIME2 artifacts are then imported into R for statistical analysis